SamScott2/atiwd2/Report_SAMUEL_SCOTT_15014063.md

 ## Charts and Refactoring

 for both the scatterchart and linechart I used a textfield for the date and time inputs, I did this as it allow me to test a wide range of inputs and it gave me flexability and control. a weakness of this method would be that its not very pleasent to enter values in such a manner aswell as makes it more confusing as well as increases the chance of make errors when providing parameters.
+I also used a drop down menu for selecting stations which I think works well and save time have all the station easily accessable.
 If I were to do this again I might use HTML5 date and time selecters to immprove easability and try to filter out inputs that don't correspond to meaningful data.

+on the topic of the charts an Improvement on visability might be to add extra data like a trend line to show the overall direction that the data is taking so user can see at a glance.